 4. 2020-21 Topps Chrome UEFA Champions League Kai Havertz #20 (eBay)

 The ever popular 2020-21 Topps Chrome UCL set contains a Havertz card which focuses on the tournament he won in 2021.
-There’s an action shot of Havertz in his Chelsea kit, along with a Champions League logo found on the top left corner.
+There’s an action shot of Havertz in his Chelsea kit.
+You’ll find a Champions League logo on the top left corner.

 Topps revamped the product for the 2020/21 season, making use of the expanded Refractor rainbow.
 The recent release means that prices have yet to settle, and there aren’t many graded versions on the market.